awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 # Tutorial: Host a WordPress blog on Amazon Linux 2<a name="hosting-wordpress"></a>

-The following procedures will help you install, configure, and secure a WordPress blog on your Amazon Linux instance\.
+The following procedures will help you install, configure, and secure a WordPress blog on your Amazon Linux 2 instance\.
 This tutorial is a good introduction to using Amazon EC2 in that you have full control over a web server that hosts your WordPress blog, which is not typical with a traditional hosting service\.

 You are responsible for updating the software packages and maintaining security patches for your server\.
 For a more automated WordPress installation that does not require direct interaction with the web server configuration, the AWS CloudFormation service provides a WordPress template that can also get you started quickly\.
 For more information, see [Get started](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html) in the *AWS CloudFormation User Guide*\.
 If you'd prefer to host your WordPress blog on a Windows instance, see [Deploy a WordPress blog on your Amazon EC2 Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2Win_CreateWordPressBlog.html) in the *Amazon EC2 User Guide for Windows Instances*\.
 If you need a high\-availability solution with a decoupled database, see [Deploying a high\-availability WordPress website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 **Important**
-These procedures are intended for use with Amazon Linux\.
+These procedures are intended for use with Amazon Linux 2\.
 For more information about other distributions, see their specific documentation\.
 Many steps in this tutorial do not work on Ubuntu instances\.
 For help installing WordPress on an Ubuntu instance, see [WordPress](https://help.ubuntu.com/community/WordPress) in the Ubuntu documentation\.
 You can also use [CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress-launch-instance.html) to accomplish this task on Amazon Linux, macOS, or Unix systems\.

 **Topics**
 + [Prerequisites](#hosting-wordpress-prereqs)